-In addition to the core modules given above, you will be required to select 80 credits of optional modules from the choice available above.
-Optional modules must be relevant to your area of practice.
+In addition to the core modules given above, you will be required to select 60 or 80 credits of optional modules from the choice available above (60 credits of options if you choose the 40-credit core Dissertation module, or 80 credits of options if you choose the 20-credit core Negotiated Learning module).
+Optional modules must be relevant to your area of practice and have been agreed in your personal learning plan with your module tutor.-Guidance is available from your Programme lead regarding both optional module choice and choice between the Dissertation and Negotiated Learning modules.

-To ensure that modules containing elements of negotiated and work based learning contribute to meeting the programme outcomes for your target award, you must discuss and agree the content of any such modules with your named module tutor and document this in your personal development plan.
+To ensure that modules containing elements of negotiated and work-based learning contribute to meeting the programme outcomes for your target award, you must discuss and agree the content of any such modules with your tutor and document this in your personal development plan.